ibm-cloud-docs/solution-tutorials/continuous-deployment-to-kubernetes.md

   - Copy the Git URL and paste into a browser
   - In the git repository: select Settings on the right then General > Advanced > Remove Project
 - Delete the toolchain.
+- Delete the images from the Kubernetes Registry
 <!--##istutorial#-->
 - Delete the cluster.
 <!--#/istutorial#-->